Quickstart¶

 plt.colorbar()

-<matplotlib.colorbar.Colorbar at 0x7f604fade590>
+<matplotlib.colorbar.Colorbar at 0x11b540e10>

-field to align its outcome more closely with the FourierSeries
+To illustrate this, let's optimize the stencil of the laplacian operator for a FiniteDifferences field to align its output more closely with the FourierSeries version.

 stencil = laplacian.default_params(u)